diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 == Data Collecting
 The data used in this research is taken from the UCI Parkinson's Dataset @parkinsons_uci_dataset.
 The original study presented feature extraction methods for general voice disorders The study included voice recordings from 31 people, including 23 people with Parkinson’s
-Disease (PD) (16 males and 7 females) and eight Healthy Controls (males = 3 and females = 5).
+Disease (16 males and 7 females) and eight Healthy Controls (3 males and 5 females).
 The dataset contains 195 records, 24 columns including a series of biomedical voice measurements.

 == Data Preprocessing
 Before training the machine learning model, the collected dataset undergoes several preprocessing steps to ensure data quality and model performance: